ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Is Mixed Tocopherols better than dl-Alpha Tocopherol?

-Vitamin E (as Mixed Tocopherols) is classified as T1 Preferred in the FormulaForge formulary, while Vitamin E (as dl-Alpha Tocopherol) is T3 Customer Choice.
+Vitamin E (as Mixed Tocopherols) is classified as Preferred Form by FormulaForge, while Vitamin E (as dl-Alpha Tocopherol) is Customer Choice.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 How much Mixed Tocopherols should I take compared to dl-Alpha Tocopherol?